 When it comes to data, privacy has been the topic of the year.
 In this day and age, it’s absolutely paramount that the location data you use be privacy-compliant.
 This means it needs to adhere to current privacy regulations, such as GDPR.
 If not, you risk winding up embroiled in a privacy scandal.

 In order to avoid this, you should go one step further and partner with a location data company that exhibits a future-proof approach to privacy.
-With GDPR-like rules coming to the US, it’s important to stay ahead of the curve in terms of privacy compliance.
+With more stringent privacy laws coming to the US, it’s important to stay ahead of the curve in terms of privacy compliance.
 You want potential partners to not only meet existing privacy regulations, but also be focused on setting higher privacy standards and industry best practices, and ultimately preparing for future regulations that will come to the US such as CCPA.

 2. High Scale = Meaningful Insights